Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Results

-To answer $\textbf{RQ-3}$ and \textbf{RQ-4}, Table~\ref{tab:topics_donation_platform_url} focuses on maintainers' practices and reasoning regarding the use of donation platform URLs.
-While the number of responses remains modest, the diversity of participants adds valuable insights, as we reached maintainers of individually maintained projects (76\%) and those backed by organizations (24\%).
-Also, all donation platform options listed in the survey were selected at least once, confirming a broad spectrum of usage scenarios.

-In \textbf{SQ-2.1}, respondents who linked to donation platforms cited \textit{altruistic} and \textit{financial motives}.
-Topics like \textit{Open Source Support} and \textit{Hoping For Sponsor} suggest a belief in the communal value of funding open source work, while \textit{Financial Incentive} points to personal monetary motivation.
-Notably, some respondents mentioned \textit{No Link Assigned} or used the link for \textit{Library Storage}, indicating varied interpretations of the question or alternative use of the field.
+To answer \textbf{RQ2}, Table~\ref{tab:topics_donation_platform_url} summarizes maintainers' practices regarding donation platform URLs.
+Each survey question addresses a different aspect, including platform dominance, link maintenance, and the reasons for not assigning donation platform links, based on 10 responses for \textbf{SQ-2.1}, 6 for \textbf{SQ-2.2}, and 61 for \textbf{SQ-2.3}.
+Despite the modest number of responses compared to the repository URL survey, the results still provide diverse and valuable insights.

-\textbf{SQ-2.2} explored why donation links appeared preferentially on GitHub repositories and not on PyPI.
+\textbf{SQ-2.1} explored why donation links appeared preferentially on GitHub repositories and not on PyPI.
 Here, reasons were tied to \textit{usability constraints} and \textit{knowledge gaps}.
-Topics like \textit{Lack Of Knowledge}, \textit{Oversight Error}, and \textit{Technical Difficulty} highlight friction in the process, while \textit{Visibility Preference} and \textit{Referral Strategy} suggest strategic placement for better exposure or click-through conversion on GitHub compared to PyPI.
+Topics like \textit{Lack Of Knowledge}, \textit{Oversight Error}, and \textit{Technical Difficulty} highlight friction in the process (e.g., \textit{``Forgot''}, \textit{``An oversight''}, \textit{``I can't figure out how to setup the link in PyPI.
+It's not obvious.''}, \textit{``I did not know that you can link to these in the pyproject.toml file''}).
+In contrast, \textit{Visibility Preference} and \textit{Referral Strategy} suggest strategic placement decisions for better exposure or timing (e.g., \textit{``Better visibility''}, \textit{``no one will visit the PyPI project page, right?''}, \textit{``At the time someone is looking at PyPI, they're likely doing software selection, and therefore it's too early to start asking things of them''}).

-\textbf{SQ-2.3} looked at outdated GitHub Sponsors URLs.
-The limited set of responses revealed practical issues like \textit{URL Shift}---where users changed or deleted their sponsor profiles---and cases where \textit{No Link} was provided, or where the question was \textit{Not Applicable}.
+\textbf{SQ-2.2} looked at outdated GitHub Sponsors URLs.
+The limited set of responses revealed only a small number of practical issues.
+Some responses pointed to potential link instability, for instance due to missing monitoring (e.g., \textit{``No automatic URL checking means sometimes the URL will shift under us''}).
+Others responded that no donation link was provided or that the situation did not apply (e.g., \textit{``Nothing linked''}, \textit{``I have not encountered this issue yet''}).